mintapi/mintapi/README.md

       --net-worth           Retrieve net worth information
       --extended-accounts   Retrieve extended account information (slower, implies --accounts) --transactions, -t    Retrieve transactions
-      --extended-transactions
-                            Retrieve transactions with extra information and
-                            arguments
       --start-date [START_DATE]
                             Earliest date for which to retrieve transactions.
-                            Used with --transactions or --extended-transactions.
-Format: mm/dd/yy --end-date [END_DATE]
+                            Used with --transactions.
+Format: mm/dd/yy
+      --end-date [END_DATE]
                             Latest date for which to retrieve transactions.
-                            Used with --transactions or --extended-transactions.
-Format: mm/dd/yy --investments         Retrieve data related to your investments, whether they be retirement or         personal stock purchases
+                            Used with --transactions.
+Format: mm/dd/yy
+      --investments         Retrieve data related to your investments, whether they be retirement or         personal stock purchases
-      --include-investment  Used with --extended-transactions
+      --include-investment  Used with --transactions
       --show-pending        Exclude pending transactions from being retrieved.
-                            Used with --extended-transactions
+                            Used with --transactions
       --filename FILENAME, -f FILENAME
                             write results to file. can be {csv,json} format. default is to write to stdout.